manuelbarzi/neoland-bootcamp-202209/staff/sergio-asensio/project/doc/README.md

 ## Intro

 This app is about a mountain club, where we can join to the activities, watch the news...
-T There are two kind of users, one of them is the 'user' who just can read the notices, see and join to the events..., the other one is 'admin' who can create, update and delete events, notices... they can also change the role of the other users
+There are two kind of users, one of them is the 'user' who just can read the notices, see and join to the events..., the other one is 'admin' who can create, update and delete events, notices... they can also change the role of the other users